inpay/WooCommerce/README.md

 Configuration for Woocommerce versions 2.x and newer
 -------------
-1. Request an API key at InPay.pl
+1. Copy your API keys at https://InPay.pl/partner
 2. In the Admin panel click Plugins, then click Activate under Inpay Woocommerce.
 3. In Admin panel click Woocommerce > Settings > Checkout > InPay.
 a.
 Verify that the module is enabled.